ziwenzu/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---
 <div style="text-align: justify">
  Ziwen Zu is a Ph.D. student in political science at University of California, San Diego (UCSD).
 His research encompasses a range of topics including political institutions, international political economy, violence and conflicts as well as statistical methodology.
 His research regionally focuses on China and global south.
-He is trained as a comparativist and applied methodologist.
+He is a comparativist and applied methodologist by traning.
  </div>